Music Therapy: Sing Your Way Through Parkinson’s

 Music therapy has scientific implications when evaluating various rehabilitative treatments.
 It has been used in multiple settings including health care, special education, and rehab centers.
 The focus is often on the empathetic and emotional relationship between the music therapist and person with PD to foster improvements.
 Music exercises are proven to contribute to improvement in motor, cognitive, and sensory functions.
 These changes are significant for those who have been impaired by neurological damage.

-Benefits of singing
+Benefits of singing for people with Parkinson's

 There are physical benefits of singing to the general population as well as to those suffering from PD.
 It is considered exercise.
 It can improve your posture and breathing when using correct technique.
 Singing can strengthen your immune system and is a natural anti-depressant.
 It works by releasing chemicals, including endorphins, which can make you happy and reduce stress.
 Because singing is social, it can also help you improve your confidence and make friends.